 The Lehigh Capital region of Pennsylvania is a band of counties located in the south-central part of the state.
 UPMC Health Plan serves thousands of Medicaid, Medicare, and CHIP members who live in this area.
 Many members also use the services of Community Care Behavioral Health Organization, a part of the UPMC Insurance Services Division.
-Our support of the Lehigh Capitol region is focused on food security, literacy improvement, and cultural programs that help a large population of low-income residents.
+Our support of organizations in the Lehigh Capitol region is focused on food security, literacy improvement, and cultural programs that help low-income families and a growing population of Hispanic immigrants.

 Learn about other collaborations in this region:

 Founded in 1989, Brethren Housing Association (BHA) aids individuals and families experiencing homelessness.
 The organization began with one property which provided short-term housing and counseling to homeless families.
 Today, BHA operates specialized programs for individuals and families experiencing homelessness.
 With intensive case management and other support services such as life skills classes, housing advocacy, and financial education, BHA provides families with resources to obtain and maintain permanent housing.
 Other services include a weekly youth program, support for graduates of BHA's housing programs, and revitalization of blighted properties in the Allison Hill area of Harrisburg to provide temporary housing for homeless families.
 UPMC Health Plan’s Medicaid program, UPMC for You, gives financial support to BHA and works with employees from UPMC Pinnacle to provide volunteers who help refurbish and prepare apartments for families.
 BHA owns ten properties which house 17 families who would otherwise be homeless.
 Renovations are underway for additional properties.